executablebooks/sphinx-book-theme/docs/contributing.md

 This page contains information to help you get started with development on this project.

+## Repository structure

+This repository is a split into a few critical folders:

+`sphinx-book-theme/`
+: The Sphinx extension package, containing the Python code, Jinja templates and (compiled) assets (HTML/CSS/JS etc).
+: These are used to generate the HTML page for every file in your site whenever the site is built using Sphinx.
+: **NOTE**: Do not alter the compiled CSS/JS directly (alter in `src/`).

+`src/`
+: Contains the source SCSS and JS, which will be compiled and written to `sphinx-book-theme/static`, as configured by `web-compile-config.yml` (see [executablebooks/web-compile](https://github.com/executablebooks/web-compile) for details).
+: This compilation is called by default, during development commands (see below).

+`docs/`
+: The documentation for the theme, which aims to include all of the core Sphinx "components" (lists, admonitions, etc), to check/show how they are represented in this theme.
+: The build configuration is contained in `conf.py`.

+`docs/reference`
+: The reference section of the documentation contains reference material for the look and feel of the theme.
+  The "kitchen sink" is pulled directly [from the `sphinx-themes` website](https://github.com/sphinx-themes/sphinx-themes.org/tree/master/sample-docs/kitchen-sink).
+  There are also other sections for theme-specific elements.

+`tests/`
+: Testing infrastructure that uses `pytest` along with `beautifulsoup` to validate that the generated HTML is what we expect it to be.
+: Much of these tests also use `pytest-regressions`, to check whether newly-generated HTML differs from previously-generated HTML.

+`.github/workflows/`
+: Contains Continuous-integration (CI) workflows, run on commits/PRs to the GitHub repository.

 ## Set up your development environment

 1. Get the source code of this project using git: